pibooth/pibooth/README.rst

    automatically on the first boot to configure your system (e.g., expand partition, change hostname, password, enable SSH, configure to boot into GUI, etc.).

    .. hint:: Don't forget to enable the camera in raspi-config.
-A reboot is needed after this.

 3. Reboot and open a terminal.
 Install the latest firmware version: